kisanms/Live_Tracker/README.md

 - clock out automatically functioning now
 - **March 14**
 - checking the clock-out auto but not works in the background
+- **March 15**
+- Removing the implementation of automatic clockout in the background its not working now doing R&D on notifee

 ## 🎉 Features Implementation

 ### Admin Dashboard